HMS Inflexible (1876): Controversy

 Further exchanges followed until in July, construction was halted on Inflexible (and two other smaller ships, HMS Ajax and HMS Agamemnon) whilst a hastily convened committee examined the design.
 In their report published in December 1877, they concluded that it would be hard for gunfire to completely flood the unarmoured but heavily compartmentalised and partially cork-filled ends.
-However, if this was managed then the ship would just be stable, capsizing at about 35 degrees heel.
+However, if this was managed then the ship would just be stable, listing to about 35 degrees heel.

 Work restarted on the ship in December 1877, and the ship was commissioned 5 July 1881, under Captain John Fisher, although she was not completed until 18 October.
 Her eventual cost was £812,000.